General Information About Public Welfare Investments

 Investment Intermediaries: Helping Banks Achieve a Double Bottom Line (Summer 2005) provides a look at two community development finance providers.
 These investment intermediaries offer banks the ability to earn a double bottom line return - of both economic earnings for the investing bank and social gain for the communities they serve.

-Growing Markets with Bank-Owned Community Development Corporations (Spring 2006) describes the fundamentals of low-income housing tax credits, with a particular focus on topics of interest to community bankers new to this product.
+Growing Markets with Bank-Owned Community Development Corporations (Winter 2004/2005) describes the fundamentals of low-income housing tax credits, with a particular focus on topics of interest to community bankers new to this product.

 Fact Sheets on Public Welfare Investment and Related Investment Topics